Run a Scan Node

 url: http://different-api:8545

-Another example configuration to scan Ethereum mainnet using your Erigon node, which is much simpler:
+Another example configuration to scan Ethereum mainnet using your Erigon node's HTTP endpoint:

 chainId: 1